ramit21/golang-poc/README.md

 ### structs
 Group data together along with receiver functions.

+All data members in struct are given default values as per their data type.

 You can have structs within a struct.
 See employee.go for example.